ivoarch/calavera-wm/README.md

 **Note:** By default Calavera-wm will not be compiled with Xinerama support.
 Uncomment the respective lines in the Makefile to change this.

-Running swm
+Running Calavera-wm
 -----------
-Add the following line to your .xinitrc to start swm using startx:
+Add the following line to your .xinitrc to start calavera-wm using startx:

     exec calavera-wm

-In order to connect swm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:
+In order to connect calavera-wm to a specific display, make sure that the DISPLAY environment variable is set correctly, e.g.:

     DISPLAY=foo.bar:1 exec calavera-wm
-    (This will start swm on display :1 of the host foo.bar.)
+    (This will start calavera-wm on display :1 of the host foo.bar.)

 Configuration
 -------------